Next Festival: 25 - 28 June 2026. JON BODEN headlining Click HERE for more news!

 WHAT A WONDERFUL WORLD FESTIVAL 2026

-June 25-28 2026 Alnwick, Northumberland
+25-28 June 2026: Alnwick, Northumberland

 It is exciting that JON BODEN will be our headline performer on 27th June.
-We advise you book your tickets quickly, as this event likely to sell out!
+We advise you book your tickets quickly, as this event likely to sell out.

 To keep up-to-date with further 2026 festival events as we announce them, you can keep checking this page regularly.
 Alternatively, follow us on Social Media or sign up to our mailing list by sending a message, asking to be added.